Timegate Redesign

 Dan E.

 This Product trio (myself, Dan & Dan) have already begun our journey to redesign Timegates scheduling experience.
 Dan F. and Dan E. have lots of experience working with Timegate, and are aware of some of the pain points our customers probably experience.
-But the point of the Product Model isn’t to assume problems, create a backlog of features/stories that are defined by others (stakeholders), then create agile teams with limited say in what is built.
-We are the ones who are conducting user interviews, extrapolating data and discovering the true pain points of our users, and then creating several prototypes to test with our users to determine the greatest outcome with our redesign.
-Currently, we have conducted a dozen user interviews, and are starting to create prototypes to test.
+But the point of the POM isn’t to assume problems, create a backlog of features/stories that are defined by others (stakeholders), then create agile teams with limited say in what is built.
+We are the ones who are conducting user interviews, extrapolating data and discovering the true pain points of our users, then creating several prototypes to test with our users to determine the greatest outcome with our redesign.
+Currently, we have conducted a dozen user interviews, and have several prototypes to test.
 Below is a few snapshots of our journey thus far.

 Product Manager